seqeralabs/nf-tower-aws/launch/README.md

-# Seqera Launch Policy for AWS
+# Seqera Launch IAM Policy for AWS Batch

-This directory contains the IAM policy for using Seqera Platform with **manually managed AWS Batch resources**.
-This setup is for users who want to create and manage their own [AWS Batch](https://aws.amazon.com/batch/) compute environments and queues.
-Refer to the [Seqera
-documentation](https://docs.seqera.io/platform-cloud/compute-envs/aws-batch#manual) for detailed
-steps on how to manually configure your Batch environment.
+This directory contains the IAM policy to allow Seqera Platform to submit pipelines to [AWS Batch](https://aws.amazon.com/batch/) using **manually managed Batch resources**.
+This setup is recommended to users who want or need to create and manage their own compute environments and queues.
+Refer to the [Seqera documentation](https://docs.seqera.io/platform-cloud/compute-envs/aws-batch#manual) for detailed steps on how to manually configure your Batch environment.